Saga car insurance review – Over 50s car insurance

 Car Key Protection

-You can cover your car keys for up to £2,500 per year with the car key protection optional extra.
+You can cover your car keys for up to £2,500 per claim with the car key protection optional extra.
+You can also get £250 for wear and tear to your keys.
 If you have a Saga Plus policy, this is already included as standard on your policy.
 If you need to make a claim there is no payable excess and your No Claims Discount will not be affected.
+For more information on key cover read our article, 'Car insurance key cover – is it worth it?'

 How much does Saga car insurance cost?

 How much you will pay for your Saga car insurance policy will vary depending on your age, where you live and the type of car you have.
-However, according to the Association of British Insurers (ABI) the average price of private motor insurance in the last quarter of 2022 was £470.
+However, according to Confused.com*, in the final quarter of 2025, the average price of car insurance for those in the 50-59 year age bracket was £547 per year and for those in the 60-69 year age group was £452 per year.

 For more information on car insurance costs and factors that can affect how much you pay for your car insurance can be found in our article, 'How much does car insurance cost?'